auroraGPT-ANL/questions-ui/README.md

 cd ../backend
 pip install -r ./requirements.txt

+#forward requests to the ai-backend running behind the ANL firewall
+ssh -J $ANL_USER@login.cels.anl.gov -D 127.0.0.1:10106 $ANL_USER@agpt-questions-vmw-01.cels.anl.gov
+export ALL_PROXY=socks5://127.0.0.1:10106

 # run the backend that hosts the frontend
 unicorn --reload backend:app

+# run the frontend with hot-reloading, this will proxy requests to the backend
+npm run dev
 ```

 # Deployment